astramieri/oracle-apex/docs/apex_23_2.md

 ## Approval Enhancements

 Developers can specify task definition parameters to be updatable.
 This enhancement will allow workflow administrators or task owners only to update and override the task parameter values.

+## Quick SQL Enhancements

+Quick SQL has always been the fastest way to create a data model for your APEX application.
+You type the shorthand syntax for the tables, columns, and constraints you need and it produces a SQL script following best practices that creates them.
+In 23.2, Quick SQL is now lightning fast.
+As soon as you pause your typing, it immediately updates the script to reflect your changes.